 You’ve narrowed it down to two chairs.
 The Herman Miller Embody and the Steelcase Leap V2 both cost north of $1,000, both carry 12-year warranties, and both claim to be the best ergonomic chair you can buy.
 So which one actually deserves that spot on your office floor?
 If you’re still considering mid-range options, see our best ergonomic chairs under $500 guide first.

 Short answer: The Steelcase Leap V2 wins for most people.
-More adjustable, fits more body types, costs less.
+More adjustable, fits more body types, costs $700 less than the Embody.
 But if you run hot, sit 10+ hours a day, or have specific spinal concerns, the Herman Miller Embody might be worth the premium.

 Here’s the full breakdown.